-Why do only a few retailers succeed in offering basic omnichannel?
+Why do only a few retailers succeed with offering basic omnichannel?

-In Impact's survey, only 5 percent of the analyzed retailers offer at least the nine services and thus manage to offer basic omnichannel.
-Impact points out that one of the reasons must be found in outdated IT systems that do not support the idea of a seamless shopping experience.
-Essential omnichannel functions, such as the ability to look up stock status across stores and to be able to store the shopping cart across channels and units, are challenging to implement on older systems.
-According to Impact, if you want to master omnichannel, it requires that you invest in systems that can handle the task - and we agree!
+In Impact's survey, only 5 percent of the analyzed retailers offer at least the nine mentioned services and thus manage to offer basic omnichannel.
+Impact points out that one of the reasons is outdated IT systems that do not support the idea of a seamless shopping experience.
+Essential omnichannel functions, such as the ability to look up stock status across stores and to be able to store the shopping cart across channels and devices, are challenging to implement on older systems.
+According to Impact, if you want to master omnichannel, you must invest in systems that can handle the task - and we agree!

-In this blog post, however, we will go further in-depth with the reasons that may be why you are not succeeding in offering an omnichannel buying experience.
+In this blog post, however, we will dive further into the possible reasons you are not succeeding in offering an omnichannel experience.

 1. You have confused omnichannel with multi channel

-Omnichannel and multi channel can be confused because both business models involve selling your goods through more than one channel.
-However, the difference is significant and can be found in the ability of your sales channels to work together.
-When you have a multi channel business model, your channels are divided into silos and handled as two or more independent channels.
-This means that your channels - fx your physical store and webshop - will typically be decentrally managed with their own inventory, price calculation, PIM, logistics, business idea, marketing strategy, etc.
+Omnichannel and multi-channel can be confused because both business models involve selling your products through more than one channel.
+However, the difference is significant and can be found in your sales channels' ability to work together.
+When you have a multi-channel business model, your channels are divided into silos and handled as two or more independent channels.
+This means that your channels - fx your physical store and webshop - will typically be decentrally managed with separate inventory, price calculation, PIM, logistics, business idea, marketing strategy, etc.

 For example, you should work with one common warehouse for all your channels.
-Customers will find it incredibly frustrating not to find the product they are looking for on your webshop to find out later that it is available in your physical store.
+Customers will find it incredibly frustrating not to find the product they are looking for on your webshop and then later find out that it is available in your physical store.
 In addition, you must ensure that your prices are the same everywhere.
-If your customer earlier in the day bought a product in your physical store and then comes home and discovers that the product is selling 20 percent cheaper on your webshop, it will result in even more frustration.
+If your customer bought a product in your physical store earlier in the day and then comes home and discovers that the product is selling 20 percent cheaper on your webshop, it will result in even more frustration.

 2. Your sales channels are not properly integrated

-Replacing all your incoherent and poorly integrated systems with modern and integrable solutions is a hugely important step on the road to becoming an omnichannel champion.
+Replacing all your incohesive and poorly integrated systems with modern and integrable solutions is a hugely important step on the road to becoming an omnichannel champion.

 At Fiftytwo, we have over the years provided omnichannel solutions that have enabled our customers to connect all their sales channels.
-With one business logic, you can manage your data from the same place and ensure the same prices on all your channels, fx both on your webshop and on your electronic shelf labels.
+With one business logic, you can manage your data from one place and ensure the same prices on all your channels, fx both on your webshop and on your electronic shelf labels in your store.
 Read more here.

 3. You do not invest what is necessary in the project

-Many traditional retailers are willing to invest a lot in store openings in new locations - renting premises, new furniture, new employees, etc. The idea of investing in new systems, on the other hand, seems daunting and as an uncertain financial investment.
-This is probably because traditional retailers have been more involved with physical retail and are therefore are more comfortable estimating how much a store opening will cost and how much they will get back.
+Many traditional retailers are willing to invest a lot in store openings in new locations - renting facilities, new furniture, new employees, etc. The idea of investing in new systems, on the other hand, seems daunting and as an uncertain financial investment.
+This is probably because traditional retailers have been more involved with physical retail and are more comfortable estimating how much a store opening will cost and how much they will get back in return.
 Investing in new software solutions is out of their comfort zone, and therefore the necessary investments are not made to achieve omnichannel success.
 According to a study by PwC, budget constraints are one of the most frequently used explanations for an omnichannel failure.